Navigating the System: When You’re Between Jobs

 COBRA and the Affordable Care Act

-If you are like a lot of employed people, you may be reluctant to leave your current job—no matter how tedious and unfulfilling—because you fear losing your health insurance.
-But moving on does not necessarily mean doing without coverage.
-If you have a spouse whose employer provides health coverage, you may have the opportunity to enroll in his or her plan.
+But moving on doesn't have to mean doing without coverage.
+If you have a spouse whose employer provides health coverage, you may be able to enroll in their plan.
 If you are a dependent child, you may be able to enroll in a parent’s plan.

-You can also buy an individual health insurance policy during the interim, but these policies can be expensive.
-Fortunately, the Consolidated Omnibus Budget Reconciliation Act (COBRA) gives certain employees the right to temporarily continue their health coverage after leaving their job.
+You can also buy an individual health insurance, but these can be expensive.
+Luckily, the Consolidated Omnibus Budget Reconciliation Act (COBRA) gives certain employees the right to temporarily continue their health coverage after leaving their job.

 If you elect continuation coverage, you are required to pay the full cost of the plan.
-Since your previous employer probably contributed substantially to this cost, your premium is going to be significantly higher after you leave.
+Your premium will be much higher after you leave since your employer probably contributed to the cost.
 Still, premiums under COBRA are usually less expensive than if you were to buy an individual policy.

 Learning About Benefits

-All members of your family who were covered by your employer’s plan are eligible for continuation coverage, as well as any child born or adopted during the period of COBRA coverage.
-You will be able to receive coverage similar to what you received while employed.
+All members of your family who were covered by your employer’s plan are eligible for continuation coverage.
+Any child born or adopted during the period of COBRA coverage is also covered.
+You will be able to have the same coverage you had while employed.

-You are eligible to continue receiving COBRA coverage for up to 18 months following termination of your job—longer under certain circumstances.
-You will have the opportunity to make the same choices as non-COBRA plan members during any open enrollment periods that occur during this time.
-At the end of your COBRA coverage, you may have the opportunity to convert to an individual policy.
+You are eligible to continue receiving COBRA coverage for up to 18 months after termination of your job or longer under certain circumstances.
+You will have the chance to make the same choices as non-COBRA plan members during any open enrollment periods that occur during this time.
+You may have the chance to switch to an individual policy at the end of your COBRA coverage.

-After that, you will have 60 days to decide whether to elect COBRA coverage or not, and another 45 days after that to pay your initial premium.
+After that, you will have 60 days to decide whether to get COBRA coverage or not.
+You'll have another 45 days after that to pay your initial premium.

-Once you have elected to receive COBRA coverage, contact an administrator of the health plan to find out how you will file a COBRA claim for benefits.
-To make sure you continue receiving COBRA coverage, you should pay your premiums in full on a timely basis, and promptly pay any co-payments and deductibles you owe.
+After you have elected to receive COBRA coverage, contact an administrator of the health plan to find out how you will file a COBRA claim for benefits.
+You also need to make sure you pay your premiums in full and on time to keep your coverage.
+Co-payments and deductibles must also be paid on time.

-Continuation of health coverage-COBRA.
+Continuation of health coverage (COBRA).
 US Department of Labor website.
-Available at: http://www.dol.gov/dol/topic/health-plans/cobra.htm.
-Accessed May 19, 2016.
+Available at: https://www.dol.gov/general/topic/health-plans/cobra.
+Accessed October 20, 2021.